Course Descriptions: M.A./Ph.D. Program in Depth Psychology with Specialization in Community Psychology, Liberation Psychology, & Ecopsychology

 Community/Ecological Fieldwork and Research Practicum DPC 883, 5 units

 In this externship students either return to the site of their original fieldwork or choose a new one.
-Some fieldwork may involve the student in the ongoing work at that site; some may involve depth psychologically oriented work that is initiated by the student in consultation with members of the community.
+Some fieldwork may involve the student in the ongoing work at that site; some may involve work that is initiated by the student in consultation with members of the community.
 This summer students also have the option to engage in a pilot piece of research in order to hone the research skills that will assist them in the work of their dissertation.
-Through deep listening to or dialogue with the community where they are working, students generate research questions that may be explored using various phenomenological/heuristic/hermeneutic/indigenous methodologies and/or participatory action research approaches.
+Through deep listening to or dialogue with the community where they are working, students generate research questions that may be explored using various phenomenological/ heuristic/ hermeneutic/Indigenous methodologies and/or participatory action research approaches.
 Pass/No Pass.

 Phenomenology and Communication of Depth Psychological Cultural and Ecological Work DPC 880, 2 units

-Students orally present their community and ecological fieldwork and research, examining how depth, community, liberation, and ecopsychologies oriented their work.
-Through reflection on the array of fieldwork, students work toward discerning a phenomenology of depth psychological cultural and ecological work.
-Attention is given to the interfaces between culture and intrapsychic experience, between cultural/ecological symptoms and individual suffering or psychopathology, and, finally, between ecological/cultural/institutional transformation and psychological and communal healing.
-Students study how such community-based depth psychological work is of value to cultural work and to the evolution of depth psychological theory and practice.
-Scholarly and community-based communication is explored, including approaches to oral presentation, development of posters, creation of videos, websites, and community publication venues.
+Students reflect on and orally present their community and ecological fieldwork and research.
+They examine how depth, community, liberation, and ecopsychologies oriented their work and what their fieldwork can contribute to these psychologies.
+Through reflection on the array of fieldwork, students work toward discerning a phenomenology of decolonial depth psychological cultural and ecological work.
+Scholarly and community-based communication of fieldwork is explored, including approaches to oral presentation, development of posters, creation of videos, websites, and community publication venues.

 Hermeneutic and Phenomenological Traditions DPC 991, 2 units